Don’t mess with Texas® Trash-Off

 When picking up litter, KTB recommends participants to do so responsibly and at their comfort level.
 Please have participants wear a face mask and disposable gloves, and use a litter grabber (when available).
 Maintain at least 6 feet of distance from passersby and those not from your immediate household.

 Encourage friends, family and colleagues to get involved and help organize the cleanup.
-Create a work event or a Facebook event so interested volunteers can RSVP and you can easily communicate with attendees.
-Spread the word through email, social media and e-invites.
-You can also print and post these event flyers in the area.
+Create a Facebook event so interested volunteers can RSVP, and you can easily communicate with attendees.
+Spread the word through email, social media, and e-invites.
+You can also print and post event flyers in the area.

-- New!
-Don't mess with Texas Social Media Guide
+- Don't mess with Texas Trash-Off Social Media Guide

 - Volunteer/Affiliate Fact Sheet